Rajpratik71/linux-manPages/bioradtopgm.md

        bioradtopgm [-image#] [imagedata]

 DESCRIPTION
        Reads a Biorad confocal file as input.
 Produces a portable graymap as output.
 If the resulting image is upside down, run it through pnmflip -tb .

 OPTIONS
        -image#
               A  Biorad image file may contain more than one image.
 With this flag, you can specify which image to extract (only one at a time).
 The first image in the file has number zero.
 If no image number is supplied, only information about the image size and the number of images in the input is printed out.
-No out‐ put is produced.
+No output is produced.

 SEE ALSO
        pgm(5), pnmflip(1)